Budgeting for a self build: How to stay in the black

 Embarking on a self build project is tough at the best time.
 Each day brings hundreds of new decisions, problems and a new sense of feeling overwhelmed.
-It’s critical to have a budget as without one costs can easily spiral out of control.
+Budgeting for a self build is critical as without one costs can easily spiral out of control.

-When budgeting for a self build project, it’s important to fully cost every item while leaving a sizeable cash reserve.
+When creating a budget for a self build, it’s important to fully cost every item while leaving a sizeable cash reserve.
 Sadly, even if you’re spreadsheet nerd, when it comes to actual hard cash, it’s likely overspend on some items.

 If you’re just starting your self build project or are part way through and trying to stop the costs from spiralling, we’ll help you put together a solid plan.
-Here are our top tips for budgeting for a self build project.
+Here are our top tips for budgeting for a self build.

 Overall project budget

-Before you can start to plan how you’ll spend money on your self build, you need to calculate the maximum you have to spend.
+Before you can start budgeting for a self build, you need to calculate the maximum you have to spend.
 Without this figure, you’ll run out of cash fast and may even have to abandon the project when only partially completed.

 Depending on how your funding your self build, you have a few ways to calculate the figure.
 Firstly, you might have sufficient cash to fund the build.
-You could use your current home’s equity to purchase the plot of land and then take out a self build mortgage to cover the remaining cost.
+You could use your current home’s equity to purchase your ideal the self build plot and then take out a self build mortgage to cover the remaining cost.

 For example, let’s imagine you sell your current home and with some savings end up with £100,000.
 Using a specialist lender, you’re able to secure a £200,000 mortgage.
 So your total is £300,000.

 With an overall figure of £300,000, you can start to flesh out a budget.
-You’ll need to budget for land, construction costs, professional fees, exterior and interior design, and contingency.
+As part of budgeting for a self build, you’ll need to include costs for land, construction costs, professional fees, exterior and interior design, and contingency.

 Clearly, there’s little point blowing your budget on land as you’ll end up having insufficient funds to build.
-Likewise, it’s not worth budgeting for almost ever costs and forgetting to include a 10% contingency as you’ll like to need these extra funds to complete the project.
+Likewise, when budgeting for a self build it would be impossible to include every costs.
+You’ll need to include a 10% contingency as these funds will be useful if you run out before completing the project.

 As your building to live in rather than to sell, there’s little point being concerned with profit as your motive is to create your dream home.
 Of course, if you maintain high standards throughout and work to a sensible budget, then you should make a healthy return if you ever have to sell.